ryanfiller/portfolio-svelte/src/routes/_content/blog/the-worst-javascript-i-ever-wrote/index.md

   published: true
 meta:
   date: 2024-11-22
-  excerpt: Revisiting some code I wrong for a job interview in 2018.
+  excerpt: Revisiting some code I wrote for a job interview in 2018.
   categories:
     - code
   tags: